mmulholl/codewind-installer/README.md

 3. Ensure that the binary file has an `.exe` extension.
 If it doesn't, add the extension to the file name.
 4. Export the environment variables for artifactory authentication with the following commands:
 ```
-> $ENV:USER += <artifactory-username>
+> $ENV:USER += "<artifactory-username>"
-> $ENV:PASS += <artifactory-API-key>
+> $ENV:PASS += "<artifactory-API-key>"
 ```
+5. Ensure your `C:\` drive has been shared with Docker Desktop for Windows.
+To check, go to settings -> shared drives -> make sure the `C:\` drive checkbox is ticked.
-5. If you already have a `microclimate-workspace` with your projects in it, copy it into your `C:\` directory.
+6. If you already have a `codewind-workspace` with your projects in it, copy it into your `C:\` directory.
 If you do not already have a workspace, the installer creates an empty one for you in this directory.
-6. To get started and see the commands available, type the ` .\win-installer.exe` command in the command prompt with the exported environment variables.
+7. To get started and see the commands available, type the ` .\win-installer.exe` command in the command prompt with the exported environment variables.
-7. To run a command, enter ` .\win-installer.exe <command>`.
+8. To run a command, enter ` .\win-installer.exe <command>`.

 ## Build and deploying locally on MacOS
 1. Ensure that you have a Go environment set up.
 If you don't yet have a Go environment, see [Install Go for NATS](https://nats.io/documentation/tutorials/go-install/).